 You may have a case as long as it involved death caused by someone else.
 Speaking with a wrongful death lawyer in Los Angeles will let you know if you have a case, and also if you have the standing to sue.

 To file a lawsuit, you need to have what’s known as standing.
 For wrongful death cases, you usually have to be a family member to file a wrongful death lawsuit.
 The more immediate of a family member you are, the more likely the court will hear your case.

-This is because a family member is the most likely to be damaged by a loved one’s death, both emotionally and financially.
+The victim’s family member tends to suffer emotional and financial damages from a loved one’s death.
 If you lose a spouse, you don’t just suffer a loss of companionship.
 You also lose an income supporting your household.

 What Is the Statute of Limitations for Wrongful Death in California?